-Transfer Student Policies:
+Transfer Student Policies

-- 1) Students admitted to the University will have to make a separate application to the Nursing Program. - 2) Included in the application packet are the following: - a) Students must have a Composite score of at least 80% on the TEAS for admission into the generic nursing program. - b) Students must provide written and certified proof of good academic standing from the last institution attended.
-If the student was enrolled in the Nursing sequence, written and certified proof of good standing in that program is additionally required. - c) Students must provide a letter of good standing at the University in general. - d) Students must provide results of a background check from a reputable source (student must support cost) for review. - e) Students must meet same progression requirements applicable for generic students of the program. - f) Transcripts will be reviewed for transfer credits and course placements only after (a- - e) has been completed. - g) Transfer students will be admitted after currently enrolled students have been placed. - h) No transfer student will be admitted after enrollment ceilings have been met.
+- 1) Students who are transferring to UVI from another accredited academic institution will have to make a separate application to the nursing program. - 2) Included in the application packet are the following: - a) Proof of an overall GPA of 3.0 - b) Results of the TEAS exam with a composite score of 90%.
+Only the TEAS score submitted with the application will be considered.
+Once that score is submitted, the exam may not be repeated for that application period. - c) Written and certified proof of good academic standing from the last institution attended.
+If the student was enrolled in the nursing sequence, written and certified proof in that program is additionally required. - d) Results of a criminal background check from a reputable source for review.
+(Student must support cost of this review) - e) Results of drug screen within 3 months of application (Student must support the cost of testing) - 3) Students must meet the same progression requirements as generic students. - Transcripts will be reviewed for transfer credits and course placements only after items A-E have been completed and are on file. - 5) Transfer students will be admitted after currently enrolled students have been placed. - 6) No transfer student will be admitted after enrollment ceilings have been met.